-The External Examiners for your programme are:
+The External Examiners for the Biology & Biochemistry programmes are:

-Programme External Examiner MSc programmes Professor Jonathan Green (University of Birmingham) MRes programmes Prof Pamela Vallely (University of Manchester)
+MSc Programmes: Prof. Jonathan Green, University of Birmingham

+MRes Programmes: Prof. Pamela Vallely, University of Manchester

 It is not appropriate for students to make direct contact with External Examiners.
 If you are dissatisfied with the process or outcome of an assessment, and are considering whether to raise this either informally or formally, the sections of this Handbook on Procedures for Academic Appeals and Dealing with a problem involving the University: Complaints give some more information about the University's procedures for student complaints and academic appeals.
 The section on Student representation sets out how students can engage with the quality management process through which the University considers and responds to External Examiners' comments and suggestions.